The Basics of Onboard Satellite TV

 What if you’re sailing to Europe?
 Can the satellite TV antenna be used in different regions?
 The satellite TV models for the US and Europe may appear to be identical physically but there are distinct differences in hardware inside the antenna.
-The Low Noise Block (LNB) used to convert the satellite signal into an IF signal is specific to the geographical location—this applies to any brand of Sat TV antenna.
+The Low Noise Block (LNB) used to convert the satellite signal into an IF signal is specific to the geographical location—this applies to any brand of satellite TV antenna.
 It is impossible to receive European satellite signals using the USA version and vice versa.
 If you’ve installed a US system and your vessel is cruising into the European coverage, the system will become inoperative and you will need to have the LNB replaced by an authorized service dealer.
-If you are going to travel to different geographical regions (North America, South America, Africa etc), then choose a sat TV antenna with an All-Americas™ LNB, or a Worldview antenna that has a global LNB installed.
+If you are going to travel to different geographical regions (for example, North America, South America, Africa), then choose a satellite TV antenna with an All-Americas™ LNB, or a Worldview antenna that has a global LNB installed.

 How do you receive HDTV?

 First, you must have a high-definition television set, along with an activated HD receiver.
 Domes fitted with an HD Antenna Control Unit (ACU) enable you to enjoy the full range of HD broadcasting.
 In the US, HD programming is available through the Dish network or DirecTV service providers.
 In the US, HD channels available from Dish Network and Bell TV require the addition of a multi-satellite interface module (MIM).
 This electronic switch provides automatic switching between satellites.
 For DirecTV HD experience, Intellian’s s6HD antenna will provide uninterrupted HD viewing.

 Can you have more than one TV on your boat?

 One satellite antenna can be connected to multiple TVs.
 If each screen has its own satellite set-top box (Dish Network or DirecTV) you can watch different channels on each TV.
 However, if you only have one satellite set-top box, all of the TVs will show the same channel.